A barista smiles at a counter, construction workers place boards, and parents feed their baby a bottle.

 • and others we rely on every day!

-Though every United Way organization is independently and locally operated, UWNEMN worked with United Ways across the state and the United for ALICE network to create and release a new report, “ALICE in Minnesota: A Study of Financial Hardship” in September 2024.
+Though every United Way organization is independently and locally operated, UWNEMN began working with United Ways across the state and the United for ALICE network to research data on ALICE in Minnesota in 2014.

 “Our organization works to help people and communities thrive, and in order to do so, we need a true reflection of local needs.
 This report shows glaring gaps in our prior understanding of residents who need additional support and how upstream interventions could stabilize hard working families and individuals in a way that would strengthen our entire region.”